andyinabox/websocket-template/README.md

 # WebSocket Template

-A simple template for prototyping with browserify/express/websockets.
-Includes the following tools
+A simple template for prototyping with browserify/websockets.
+Includes the following tools:

  * ws and express for the WebSockets server
  * `browserify` for bundling